How Rauschenberg’s groundbreaking “Combines” blurred the line between painting, sculpture, and life itself

 Early Life and Artistic Formation

-Born Milton Ernest Rauschenberg in 1925 in Port Arthur, Texas, Rauschenberg's early life was far removed from the art world.
-He briefly attended the University of Texas to study pharmacology before being drafted into the Navy during World War II.
-After the war, he attended the Kansas City Art Institute, the Académie Julian in Paris, and the Black Mountain College in North Carolina, where he studied under influential artists like Josef Albers and John Cage.
-These experiences exposed him to a wide range of artistic philosophies and practices, shaping his innovative approach to art.
+Born Milton Ernest Rauschenberg in 1925 in Port Arthur, Texas, he initially studied pharmacology before serving in the Navy during World War II.
+After the war, he trained at the Kansas City Art Institute, the Académie Julian in Paris, and Black Mountain College in North Carolina, encountering pivotal mentors such as Josef Albers and John Cage.
+Early works reflected Abstract Expressionism, but he soon shifted toward a practice more entangled with the physical world—objects, images, and chance.

 The Birth of the Combines